Virginia Military Institute: Academics

-Rankings

-In 2021 VMI ranked fourth nationally, after the United States Military Academy, the United States Naval Academy and the United States Air Force Academy, in the U.S. News & World Report rankings' "Top Public Schools, National Liberal Arts Colleges" category.

-Forbes' 2012 Special Report on America's Best Colleges ranked VMI in the top 25 public universities in the nation, well ahead of any other senior military college in the country.
-VMI was ranked 14th in the "Top 25 Publics" section, just behind the United States Military Academy, the United States Air Force Academy, and the United States Naval Academy, but ahead of the United States Coast Guard Academy and the U.S. Merchant Marine Academy.
-Overall, VMI ranked 115th out of the 650 colleges and universities evaluated.

-Kiplinger's magazine, in its ranking of the "Best Values in Public Colleges" for 2006, made mention of the Virginia Military Institute as a "great value", although the military nature of its program excluded it from consideration as a traditional four-year college in the rankings.
+In 2025, VMI offered 14 majors in 6 academic departments: Arts and Humanities, Engineering, Information and Social Sciences, Life Sciences, Natural Sciences, and ROTC.
+The institute was ranked 65 in the 2025 U.S. News & World Report rankings of "National Liberal Arts Colleges".

 Military service

-While all cadets are required to take four years of ROTC, accepting a commission in the armed forces is optional.
+Cadets are required to take two years of ROTC, but accepting a commission in the armed forces is optional.
 While over 50 percent of VMI graduates are commissioned each year, the VMI Board of Visitors has set a goal of having 70 percent of VMI cadets take a commission.
 The VMI class of 2017 graduated 300 cadets, 172 (or 57 percent) of whom were commissioned as officers in the United States military.

 VMI alumni include more than 285 general and flag officers, including the first five-star General of the Army, George Marshall; seven recipients of the highest U.S. military decoration, the Medal of Honor; and more than 80 recipients of the second-highest awards, the Distinguished Service Cross and Navy Cross.
-VMI offers ROTC programs for four U.S. military branches (Army, Navy, Marine Corps and Air Force).
+VMI offers ROTC programs for five U.S. military branches (Army, Navy, Marine Corps, Air Force, Space Force.)
+As the Coast Guard does not have an ROTC, VMI participates in the Coast Guard Auxiliary University Program which provides a pathway for cadets to commission into the Coast Guard upon graduation.

-VMI has graduated more Army generals than any ROTC program in the United States.
+VMI has graduated more generals than any ROTC program in the United States.
 The following table lists U.S. four-star generals who graduated from VMI.
 It does not list alumni who did not graduate from the school, such as General George S. Patton and General Sam S. Walker, and the many VMI graduates who served or still serve as four-star generals in foreign nations such as Thailand, China, and Taiwan.